 A better title for this post is Useful, but it’s not as attention-grabbing.

 Let me tell you an exciting story.
-About year ago, my dentist told me that one of my molars needed a crown.
+About a year ago, my dentist told me that one of my molars needed a crown.
 He would first have to drill off the top of my affected tooth.
-He said he would numb me sufficiently so the procedure wouldn’t hurt.
+He said he would numb me so the procedure wouldn’t hurt.

 That wasn't sufficiently appealing to me.